 To do something different, we want to revive the classic “gamebook” format— a type of story structure that makes the reader an active participant in the story.
 It is a format that is particularly well suited for ESL learners because it puts them in the driver’s seat.
-You may recall the popular book series, Choose Your Own Adventure.
-We want to create something similar for the ESL market, where readers’ decisions as the “protagonist” of a story shape the story they read, help them learn English, and allow for familiarity with different or alternative meanings associated with certain phrases or language elements.
+We want to create something for the ESL market where readers’ decisions as the “protagonist” of a story shape the story they read, help them learn English, and allow for familiarity with different or alternative meanings associated with certain phrases or language elements.
 The goal is to build readers’ confidence in their English communication skills through active reading.

 Here are the general parameters for the book series:

 Length: 25-35K words/book.
 Stories can be limited to one book or may be continued across several books.